AFA 419 Home Page

 The mission of the Air Force Association (AFA) is to educate the public about the critical role of aerospace power in the defense of our nation; advocate aerospace power and a strong national defense; and support the United States Air Force, the Air Force Family and aerospace education.

 The AFA is an independent, nonprofit, civilian education organization promoting public understanding of aerospace power and the pivotal role it plays in the security of the nation.
 AFA publishes Air Force Magazine, conducts national symposia and disseminates information through outreach programs.
 It sponsors professional development seminars and recognizes excellence in the education and aerospace fields through national awards programs.
 AFA presents scholarships and grants to Air Force active duty, Air National Guard and Air Force Reserve members and their dependents; and awards educator grants to promote science and math education at the elementary and secondary school level.
-Additionally, AFA publishes a wide range of materials on www.afa.org.
+Additionally, AFA publishes a wide range of materials on Air Force Association website.

 In 2006, AFA celebrated its 60th Anniversary and consolidated its activities with those of the Aerospace Education Foundation, formerly an affiliate.
 The consolidation allowed AFA to become a tax-exempt charitable education institution.
 The combined organization operates under the name ‘Air Force Association’ and has continued and expanded the educational programs of the former Aerospace Education Foundation.